vibhav950/Xrand/README.md

 ## Future Prospects and Upcoming Features

-Future versions will add/extend support for common security protocols and application-specific features like generation of PKCS keys, prime numbers and cryptographic tokens.
+Future versions will add/extend support for common security protocols like SSH, SSL, TLS, etc., and application-specific features like the generation of PKCS keys, prime numbers, and cryptographic tokens.